Lecture notes on Malliavin calculus in regularity structures: Main result and sketch of proof

 We will take the liberty to use the Malliavin derivative as a conceptual tool here in an informal fashion.
 The intuition best suited for our purposes is that the Malliavin derivative of a random variable $F$ amounts to a Fr\'echet derivative of $F$ considered as a functional $F=F[\xi]$ of $\xi$.
 In fact, we will work with the directional Malliavin derivative: Given an element $\delta\xi$ of the Cameron-Martin space, which we think of as an infinitesimal variation of $\xi$ (thus the notation), we consider the random variable

 which is the infinitesimal variation\footnote{not to be confused with the notion of divergence in Malliavin calculus} of $F$ generated by $\delta\xi$.

-We will apply the derivation $\delta$ to $F=\Pi_{\beta r}^{-}(x)$, which in view of (\ref{ao44}) and (\ref{ao43ter}) arises from $\xi$ by a sequence of operations that correspond to taking products and inverting\footnote{and thus is a multi-linear function in $\xi$, a property that does not play a role in this lecture notes} $L$.
+We will apply the derivation $\delta$ to $F=\Pi_{\beta r}^{-}(x)$, which in view of (\ref{ao44}) and (\ref{ao43ter}) arises from $\xi$ by a sequence of operations that correspond to taking products and inverting\footnote{and thus is a multi-linear function in $\xi$, a property we make no explicit use of in this work, neither on the heuristic nor on the rigorous level} $L$.
 Hence applying $\delta$ amounts to a linearization of these operations around a given $\xi$.
 Loosely speaking, it monitors how the solution $\phi$ at fixed parameter $(\lambda,p)$ depends on the r.~h.~s.~$\xi$.
 One aspect of Malliavin calculus proper that we will appeal to in this heuristic discussion is that

 see the discussion after (\ref{ck81bis}).

 The main challenge of renormalization is that (\ref{ao43}) encodes the map $\Pi\mapsto\Pi^{-}$ in a non-robust way as $\rho\downarrow 0$ since it contains the divergent $c$ and a singular (triple) product.
 Applying $\delta$ to (\ref{ao43}) seems promising: \begin{itemize} \item Since $c$ is deterministic we have $\delta c=0$. \item While $\xi$ has regularity of order $s-\frac{D}{2}$, cf.~(\ref{ck22}), $\delta\xi$ has regularity of order $s$, cf.~(\ref{ck72}), an improvement by $\frac{D}{2}$ units.\footnote{Only in Subsection \ref{ss:Besov}, we will start to worry that these orders of regularity are measured in different norms, namely uniform/stationary vs.~space-time $L^2$.} \item The control of the Malliavin derivative $\delta\Pi^{-}$, which captures the fluctuations\footnote{this is quantified by the variance control via the spectral gap inequality \eqref{ap18}} of the random variable $\Pi^{-}$, naturally complements the BPHZ-choice of renormalization (\ref{ck52ter}), which takes care of the expectation. \end{itemize} Indeed, in Subsection \ref{ss:robust}, we argue that there exists a robust map $\delta\Pi\mapsto\delta\Pi^{-}$.